 - Gather all the materials you need to plan your year.
 For me, that’s my phone and my computer so I can go to the websites that have important dates, like the school or sports associations.
 Gather all papers with important dates and infos, invitations, doctors’ records, etc.

 Start by writing in all the things that you know will occur during your year!
-I included a FREE printable for you here for your easy reference, then expanded on it below.
+Below is what mine looks like:

 OMGEEEE all the school things to remember!
 Honestly, I cannot remember them all, that’s why I have to write them down!
 And I only have 1 kid in school!!